GauvainSeigneur/BottomNavigationBehavior/README.md

 * Correct bug when snackbar is dimissed on swipe
 * Coorect FAB bug when scnackbar is dimissied
-* Circular background color reveal
 * Disable shiftmode by xml parameter
-* Add behavior and a simple method to allows circular reveal background color change on item click
+* Add behavior and a simple method to allow circular reveal background color change on item click

 ## Screenshot